-The number one question I hear people ask when they’re getting started with a Wordpress site, “What theme should I pick if I want…[insert desired features here]?”
+The number one question I hear people ask when they’re getting started with a WordPress site, “What theme should I pick if I want…[insert desired features here]?”
 And I almost always recommend using the Divi theme.

 That’s probably not a surprise since everyone wants their website to look and function in a way that’s right for their business.
 And for most creative entrepreneurs or freelance business owners, they want the easy and simplicity of working with a theme.